CCF(LEGAL) - LOCAL REVENUE SOURCES: LOANS AND NOTES

 Loans for Current Maintenance Expenses

 A district may borrow money for the purpose of paying maintenance expenses and may evidence those loans with negotiable or nonnegotiable notes, except that the loans may not at any time exceed 75 percent of the previous year's income.
-The notes may be payable from and secured by a lien on and pledge of any available funds of the district.
+The notes may be payable from and secured by a lien on and pledge of any available funds of a district, including proceeds of a maintenance tax.
 The term "maintenance expenses" or "maintenance expenditures" as used in this provision means any lawful expenditure of the district other than payment of principal of and interest on bonds.
 The term includes expenditures relating to notes issued to refund notes previously issued under this provision if the refunding notes are coterminous with the refunded obligation.
-The term also includes all costs incurred in connection with environmental cleanup and asbestos cleanup and removal programs implemented by the district or in connection with the maintenance, repair, rehabilitation, or replacement of heating, air conditioning, water, sanitation, roofing, flooring, electric, or other building systems of existing school properties.
+The term also includes all costs incurred in connection with environmental cleanup and asbestos cleanup and removal programs implemented by a district or in connection with the maintenance, repair, rehabilitation, or replacement of heating, air conditioning, water, sanitation, roofing, flooring, electric, or other building systems of existing school properties.
 Notes issued pursuant to this provision may be issued to mature in not more than 20 years from their date.
 Notes issued for a term longer than one year shall be treated as "debt" as defined in Tax Code 26.012(7).

 Notes may be issued under this provision only after a budget has been adopted for the current school year.
 Notes must be authorized by resolution adopted by a majority of the board, signed by the president or vice president, and attested to by the secretary.
 A note may contain a certification that it is issued pursuant to and in compliance with this provision and pursuant to a resolution adopted by the board.
 The certification is sufficient evidence that the note is a valid obligation of the district.

 Short-Term Obligations and Credit Agreements